haydenburrows30/pyQmlChart/README.md

 ## Features

-- Point count to speed up wave and fft generation.
+- Point count to speed up wave and fft generation
 - Axis updates from python
 - All calculations in python
+- Zooming, scrolling and tooltips in chart